Contents

 The component palette

-The left sidebar has two tabs: Components and User Collections.
+The left sidebar has two tabs: Components and Collections.

 Components tab

-Components are grouped into cards — the standard RuleCMS widgets, plus a group for each component library your team has enabled.
-To build your page, drag a component from a card onto the canvas: drop it into an existing row to add it alongside other components, or drop it into empty space to start a new row.
+Components are grouped into collapsible panels — the components RuleCMS provides to every team (for example Base Elements), plus a panel for each component library your team has enabled.
+To build your page, drag a component from a panel onto the canvas: drop it into an existing row to add it alongside other components, or drop it into empty space to start a new row.

 Collections you have saved on this team appear here, ready to be reused.
 Each can be used as a shared block (one edit updates every page that references it after publish) or converted into an embedded copy tied to a single parent — see Collections for the full guide.
 For each collection you can: